-Psaki to hold White House press briefing with Biden domestic policy adviser Susan Rice
+Psaki holds White House press briefing with Biden domestic policy adviser Susan Rice

 Rice, the former Obama national security adviser, is now Biden's domestic policy aide

-White House press secretary Jen Psaki is set to hold a briefing Tuesday with President Biden’s domestic policy adviser, Susan Rice, to discuss actions the administration is expected to take to "advance racial equity."
+White House press secretary Jen Psaki is holding a briefing Tuesday with President Biden’s domestic policy adviser, Susan Rice, to discuss actions the administration is expected to take to "advance racial equity."

 "Today, President Biden will take bold action to advance racial equity and support communities of color and other underserved communities," the White House tweeted Tuesday.